ThiagoVMarcon/Client-Server-Chat/README.md

 # Client-Server Chat Application
-Hello!
-This is a chat app implemented in the context of the Communication Networks course from University of Porto's third year of Computer Science.
+A chat application for University of Porto's Communication Networks subject (CC3002).